Vendinois/JSON_Beef/README.md

 ```c#
 let customClass = JSONDeserializer.Deserialize<CustomClass>(json);
 ```

+Due to a limitation with the Beef language that do not provide by default reflection for the List<T> type nor a way to add it without modifying the language (from my knowledge), you need to use the JsonList<T> type which is a thin wrapper around the List<T> type providing the necessary reflection capabilities for the Deserialization to work with Lists.

+In the future, if the language allows reflection for its List<T> type, then the JsonList class shall be removed.

 For more examples about how to use the library you can look at the JSON_Beef_Test project.